 - Top Performer Award: Pain Management

 - 5-Star Awards: Sports Therapy and Rehabilitation (STAR) in Chesterfield and South County

 - 4-Star Award: Emergency Department

 PRC performs more than two million patient surveys each year for health-care organizations across the country including BJC.
 Annually they recognize hospitals who score exceptionally well in patient surveys with the Excellence in Healthcare Awards.
 The 2018 awards represent data collected from patients discharged between January and December 2017.

-Barnes-Jewish West County Hospital has won Vizient’s 2016 Bernard A. Birnbaum, MD, Quality Leadership Award.
-The award recognizes Barnes-Jewish West County Hospital for demonstrating superior performance as measured by Vizient’s Quality and Accountability Study, which has been conducted annually since 2005.
-Vizient, Inc., the largest member-driven health care performance improvement company in the country, presented the award on Sept.
-29 during the 2016 Vizient Clinical Connections Summit in Dallas.
+In 2018, Barnes-Jewish West County Hospital has received Vizient’s Bernard A. Birnbaum, MD, Quality Leadership Award.
+The award recognizes Barnes-Jewish West County Hospital for demonstrating superior performance as measured by Vizient’s Quality and Accountability Study.
+Barnes-Jewish West County Hospital was number 3 out of 93 participating health systgems in the community hospital category.

 Click here to learn more.